Battery Sizing - for solar energy

-It is possible to calculate the output requirement simply from the total watt hours required over the autonomy period using either the measured or calculated values, as explained in section 2.
-However, the size of the Solar battery required to deliver this output requires a more detailed approach.
+It is possible to calculate the output requirement simply from the total watt-hours required over the autonomy period using either the measured or calculated values, as explained in section 2.
+However, the battery sizing of the Solar system required to deliver this output requires a more detailed approach.
 The following parameters should be known:

 Estimation of available battery capacity using average load

 The average load may be calculated by any of the methods described, which incorporate the inefficiencies, the run time, the peak loads and the time they occur during the discharge.
 This should be used to estimate the available capacity required by the battery.
 However, it is not only the total energy required that is important as it is unlikely that there will be a uniform current draw over the whole autonomy.
 The peak load is important particularly if it occurs near the end of the discharge period as it may cause the battery voltage to drop below the minimum necessary to operate the equipment, despite the battery having sufficient capacity to provide the total energy requirement.

 Battery Sizing – Input required for battery charging